OpenStudiosCo/paulbrzeski.github.io/README.md

 A blog made from blob blocks.

-What are blob blocks?
+#What are blob blocks?

-Amorphous blobs of content or functionality.

-The Blob Block system is all about building a website dynamically using only the browser's Javascript capabilities.
+Amorphous blobs sent to this planet by Xenu.

+Eventually they will assume control of us all.

+Until then, they are being used for this blog.

+Mariska Hargitay.